About Harvey Reid...

 playing 5 nights a week on the "blue-collar" folk circuit in Maine and

 New Hampshire, while developing his own personal blend of American acoustic music.

 Although Reid has been somewhat reclusive, his reputation as a musician's musician has spread far and wide.
 Even though he is not associated with any record labels or hype machinery, his music is having an impact--he was included on the 1995 Rhino Records Acoustic Music of the 90's CD, and his Steel Drivin' Man CD was voted in 1996 by Acoustic Guitar Magazine as one of the Top 10 Folk CD's of All Time, in company with Woody Guthrie, Joan Baez and other hallowed names.
 His music appeared on the blockbuster BBC television series Billy Connolly's World Tour of Scotland.
-He has been a featured act at many of America's premier concert clubs and festivals, including Merlefest, the Telluride Bluegrass Festival and the Walnut Valley Festival.
+He has been a featured act at many of America's premier concert clubs and festivals, including Merlefest, the Newport Folk Festival, the Telluride Bluegrass Festival and the Walnut Valley Festival.
 Radio DJ's and critics nationwide have discovered his remarkable recordings.